brand-identity-trademark.html

 I am not an IP attorney and this is not legal advice.
 For filing decisions, hire one.

-I personally built Brandy HQ, a brand-identity workspace that helps founders ship logos, palettes, and guidelines without a six-month studio engagement.
-The product exists because the gap between freelance Fiverr work and a 45,000-USD studio engagement is the place most early-stage brands actually need to be.
+I personally co-founded Brandy HQ, a brand-identity workspace that helps founders ship logos, palettes, and guidelines without the six-month studio engagement.
+The product exists because the gap between freelance Fiverr work and a forty-five thousand dollar studio engagement is the place most early-stage brands actually need to be.
+For practical brand-build and trademark-clearance workflow before you commit to a name, I have done it enough times to write a useful guide.

 FREQUENTLY ASKED QUESTIONS